Yandex Cloud

 }

 The username may contain Latin letters, numbers, hyphens, and underscores but must begin with a letter or underscore.
-The name can be up to 32 characters long.
+The name may be up to 32 characters long.

 The password must be from 8 to 128 characters long.

 You can also generate a password using Connection Manager.
-To do this, specify generate_password = true instead of password = "<password>".
+Do it by specifying generate_password = true instead of password = "<password>".

-To view the password, select the cluster you need in the management console, go to the Users tab, and click View password in the new user row.
-This will open the page of the Yandex Lockbox secret that stores your password.
+To view the password, select your cluster in the management console, navigate to the Users tab, and click View password for the new user.
+This will open the page of the Yandex Lockbox secret containing the password.
 To view passwords, you need the lockbox.payloadViewer role.

-When creating a cluster with Terraform at the same time as creating a user, specify a name for the new cluster rather than cluster ID in the yandex_mdb_clickhouse_user resource:
+When creating both a cluster and a user with Terraform at the same time, specify a name for the new cluster rather than cluster ID in the yandex_mdb_clickhouse_user resource:

 resource "yandex_mdb_clickhouse_cluster" "<cluster_name>" {